Discover what you are naturally good at

 Self-discipline involves regulating your behavior and emotions to achieve personal goals.
 Assertiveness is the ability to stand up for yourself while respecting others.

-Passion for Knowledge
+Passion for knowledge

 A passion for knowledge involves a genuine interest in learning and self-improvement.
 This drives personal and professional growth.